 Evaluation of projects in fragile and conflict-affected in environments can be particularly challenging (Menkhaus, 2004; Nanthikesan & Uitto, 2012; Pearson d'Estrée, 2019b; Woodrow & Jean, 2019).
 Understanding conflict dynamics requires a complex systems view (Patton, 2010, 2020; Pearson d'Estrée, 2019a): An evaluation must consider multiple actors, interests, and interactions.
 Attributing the effects of a project can be challenging, leading to a shift of emphasis on contribution rather than attribution (Patton, 2020; Pearson d'Estrée, 2019b).
 Moreover, projects in fragile and conflict-affected settings lack counterfactuals (i.e., a comparable situation without fragility or conflict), complicating causality to a particular actor or intervention.
-Time also complicates evaluations: Fragile and conflict-affected situations change frequently and rapidly, and the effects of a project may not manifest themselves or be consolidated until years after a project has closed.
+Time also complicates evaluations: Fragile and conflict-affected situations: Fragile and conflict-affected until years after a project has closed.
 For example, in the context of land degradation, the GEF IEO has observed that "a lag time of 4.5-5.5 years was an important inflection point at which impacts were observed to be larger in magnitude" (2018, p. ix).